 General questions concerning the grant application and required submission documents should be sent in writing to PGCNonprofits@co.pg.md.us

 NOTE: We are committed to maintaining the integrity of a fair, open and transparent process.
 Please do not contact any county employee to discuss (or influence) your application.
 All questions must be sent in writing to PGCNonprofits@co.pg.md.us and we will respond in writing as well as post the responses to our website.

 No. Only completed applications will be accepted.

 No. The Executive Branch’s discretionary grant process (CPG) differs from the Legislative Branch application process with each branch of government having its own application and documentation requirements.
 Applicants seeking funding from the County Council (Legislative Branch) in the form of a Special Appropriation Grant (SAG) or a Non-Departmental Designated grant, should refer to the Prince George’s County Council website https://pgccouncil.us/320/Grants or email the Prince George’s County Council Grant Team at PGCcouncilgrants@co.pg.md.us.

 Yes.
 Organizations that have this arrangement will have to submit the following items at the time of application for full consideration:

 Yes.
 The organizational budget should include all revenues and expenses for your organization.
-The program/project budget should include only the Expense side of the budget, to show how CPG funding will be used.
+The program/project budget should include only the Annual Budget (Expense) column.

 No. Organizations that currently or seek to provide programming in or collaborate with Prince George’s County Public Schools (PGCPS), must provide a copy of a currently executed Memorandum of Understanding at the time of application.
 This will serve as acceptable documentation that the program has been reviewed and approved by the Chief Executive Officer of PGCPS.
 For more information, please contact the PGCPS Office of Business and Community Partnerships, or you may call 301-952-6095 for more information.